The print copy of this issue of Science in School has a mass of nearly a quarter of a kilogram. But do you know how a kilogram is defined?

 Why does meiosis so often go wrong?
 And what are the consequences?

-So far, scientists have discovered 118 elements and the search is on for element 119.
+Until a few centuries ago, people believed that the world was made only of earth, air, water and fire.
+Since then, scientists have discovered 118 elements and the search is on for element 119.

+Contrary to the popular saying, deep waters are often far from still – which is just as well for marine life.
 Activities using simple water tanks are a good way to find out about the physics at work beneath the waves.

 Learn how to use research articles in your science lessons.